A Complete Mathematical Model For Trichoderma Fungi Kinetics: Model and hypotheses

 where $K_H$ is the hydrolysis constant.
-According to \cite{alpha}), a fraction $\alpha$ of the dead microorganisms can constitute a new substrate and is then recycled as a material to be hydrolyzed.
+According to \cite{alpha}, a fraction $\alpha$ of dead microorganisms limited by biological constraints: $0\leq \alpha<1$ can constitute a new substrate and is then recycled as a material to be hydrolyzed.
 In this case, the last equation becomes :